-For tax years beginning on or after January 1, 2014 and before January 1, 2019, an interstate broadcaster's apportionment will be determined based on the commercial domicile method.
+For tax years beginning on or after January 1, 2014 and before January 1, 2020, an interstate broadcaster's apportionment is determined based on the commercial domicile method.
 Gross receipts are sourced to Oregon if the commercial domicile of the customer is in this state or the customer is a resident of this state.
-See ORS 314.680 to 314.690 and SB 1523 (2018) for more information.
+See ORS 314.680 to 314.690 and SB 193 (2019) for more information.